 As a freelance writer, you could write articles on just about any topic that interests you since there are a variety of websites looking for content.

-There are even Artificial Intelligence programs that can help you write more articles faster, like Jarvis.
+There are even artificial intelligence programs that can help you write more articles faster, like Jasper.

 You should have experience with many different types of writing and be able to adapt your writing style to any topic.